cdesgrange/cdesgrange.github.io/publications.md

 permalink: /publications/
 ---

-I currently have <b>three refereed publications as first-author</b> and <b>fourteen as co-author</b>.
+I have <b>three refereed publications as a first-author</b> and <b>fifteen as a co-author</b>.

-Excepted one publication, all are in the field of Exoplanets and Disks.
+Excepted one publication, all are in the field of Exoplanets and Circumstellar Disks.
 When I was an undergraduate student, I expressed interest in astronomy and astrophysics in particular in two fields: exoplanets and cosmology.
 That is why my first-author publication in 2019 based on my Bachelor's thesis deals with averaged inhomogeneous cosmology.
-However, <b>I now focus my research on the imaging of Exoplanets and Disks, from instrumentation to observation and characterization.</b>
+However, <b>I have now focussed my research on the imaging of Exoplanets and Disks, from instrumentation to observation.</b>

-The full list of my peer-reviewed publications is available on ADS <a href="https://ui.adsabs.harvard.edu/public-libraries/KEgz9235Tk2LZEjG4jaJmw">here</a> and the list of not refereed publications <a href="https://ui.adsabs.harvard.edu/public-libraries/2iQXCqujSYaePuAXLA_rJQ">here</a>
+The full list of my peer-reviewed publications is available on ADS <a href="https://ui.adsabs.harvard.edu/public-libraries/KEgz9235Tk2LZEjG4jaJmw">here</a> and the list of not refereed publications <a href="https://ui.adsabs.harvard.edu/public-libraries/2iQXCqujSYaePuAXLA_rJQ">here</a>.

 <br>

 <strong>*First-author: 3 publications* </strong>

-  <b>Desgrange</b>, Milli, Chauvin, et al., 2023, Astronomy and Astrophysics, accepted for publication, <i><a href=" https://ui.adsabs.harvard.edu/abs/2023arXiv231006035D/abstract"> Planetary system architectures with low-mass inner planets: Direct imaging exploration of mature systems beyond 1 au</a></i>.
+  <b>Desgrange</b>, Milli, Chauvin, et al., 2023, Astronomy and Astrophysics, 680, A64, <i><a href="https://ui.adsabs.harvard.edu/abs/2023arXiv231006035D/abstract"> Planetary system architectures with low-mass inner planets: Direct imaging exploration of mature systems beyond 1 au</a></i>.

   <b>Desgrange</b>, Chauvin, Christiaens et al., 2022, Astronomy and Astrophysics, 664, A139, <i><a href="https://ui.adsabs.harvard.edu/abs/2022A%26A...664A.139D/abstract">In-depth direct imaging and spectroscopic characterization of the young Solar System analog HD 95086</a></i>.